rmoff/rmoff-blog/content/post/1brc.md

 sys 2.65
 ```

-Seems that the formatting doesn't really change things—it's getting the data off disk that's the slow thing here.
+Seems that the formatting doesn't really change things.